Don Walker (musician): 1951–1972: Early life and family

 Walker was born in Ayr, Queensland, to a farmer father and schoolteacher mother.
 His grandfather had served at Gallipoli in World War I, and then at the Battle of Pozières, where he was shot in the face.
 Returning to Australia, he married the sister of his best friend, who had died in the same battle.

 Walker's father was a harmonica player and fan of Larry Adler.
 Walker said, "He was always very keen on gospel and blues music, and 30s swing.
 I was familiar with that before I could talk."
 He said his father was in, "the AIF in Palestine and Syria in WW2 and in what was then Ceylon and three tours of New Guinea."
 He owned a cane farm on Rita Island on the Burdekin River, where Walker lived until the age of 4.
-His family later moved to Grafton, where a local piano teacher, Dot Morris, taught him, "a little bit of Chopin.....a lot of Fats Waller repertoire, and also Winifred Atwell."
+His family later moved to Carrs Creek, near Grafton, in 1956.
+In 1963, they moved into Grafton, where a local piano teacher, Dot Morris, taught him, "a little bit of Chopin.....a lot of Fats Waller repertoire, and also Winifred Atwell."
 Later, he, "got into organ and the main influences were Stevie Winwood's 60s stuff and Ray Manzarek."

 Having completed a degree in physics in the 1970s at the University of New England residing at Robb College.
-Walker was working for the Weapons Research Establishment, when he helped form Cold Chisel in 1973.
+Walker was working for the Weapons Research Establishment, modelling airflow around bomb-release pods on fighter jets, when he helped form Cold Chisel in 1973.